rainbowdashlabs/sql-java/README.md

 }
 ```

 The `ORDER BY ...
-DESC` clause sorts the whole table by coins in a descending order.\
+DESC` clause sorts the whole table by coins in an descending order.\
 The `LIMIT` keyword will only return the x player with the most coins.

 When reading the result set you already have the x top players in a sorted list.